UWPCE-PythonCert/PythonCertDevel/_sources/modules/NoSQL.rst.txt

 A database schema is the organization of data, and description of how a database is constructed: Divided into database tables, and relationships: foreign keys, etc...

-Includes what fields in what tables, what data types each field is, normalization of shared data, etc.
+Includes what fields in which tables, what data type each field is, normalization of shared data, etc.

 This requires a fair bit of work up-front, and can be hard to adapt as the system requirements changes.